Witiko/doctoral-thesis/main.md

-In 2021, we developed two new supervised rank-based fusion techniques (*MIRMU-WIBC* and *MIRMU-RBC*) and we used them together with our unsupervised MIRMU-Ensemble (further known as *MIRMU-IBC*) and the unsupervised technique of
+In 2021, we developed two new supervised rank-based fusion techniques (*MIRMU-WIBC* and *MIRMU-RBC*) and we used them together with our unsupervised *MIRMU-Ensemble* (further known as *MIRMU-IBC*) and the unsupervised technique of
-@cormack2009reciprocal (further known as *MIRMU-RRF*) for the answer retrieval math information task of the ARQMath-2 lab. [@novotny2021ensembling, Section 4] We used our technique to ensemble all ten systems of our MIRMU and MSM teams.[^17]
+@cormack2009reciprocal (further known as *MIRMU-RRF*) for the *answer retrieval* math information retrieval task of the ARQMath-2 lab. [@novotny2021ensembling, Section 4] We used our technique to ensemble all ten systems of our MIRMU and MSM teams.[^17]

  [^17]: We entered the ARQMath-2 lab as two teams: our lab (MIRMU) and the
         students of the FI:PV211 information retrieval course taught at the Masaryk University (MSM).

-To see if our unsupervised techniques can benefit from a large number of systems, we also used them to ensemble all non-baseline primary systems at the ARQMath-1 and ARQMath-2 labs.
-To see if our techniques can benefit from a small number of diverse systems, we also used them to ensemble six selected systems out of all our ten systems at the ARQMath-2 lab.
+To see if our unsupervised techniques could benefit from a large number of systems, we also used them to ensemble all non-baseline primary systems at the ARQMath-1 and ARQMath-2 labs.
+To see if our techniques could benefit from a small number of diverse systems,[^41] we also used them to ensemble five selected systems out of all our ten systems at the ARQMath-2 lab.

+ [^41]: See Section \vref{sec:strengths-and-weaknesses} for a discussion of how
+        we selected our five diverse systems and their strengths and weaknesses.

 #### Results